Olive Cotton: Style

-During the 1930s Cotton developed mastery using the 'Pictorial' style of photography popular at the time and also incorporated a very modern style approach.
+During the 1930s, Cotton developed mastery using the 'Pictorial' style of photography popular at the time and also incorporated a very modern style approach.
 Cotton's photography was personal in feeling with an appreciation of certain qualities of light in the surroundings.
 From mid-1934 until 1940 she worked as Max Dupain’s assistant in his largely commercial studio in Bond Street, Sydney, where she developed a very personal approach which concentrated on capturing the play of light on inanimate objects and in nature.
 She would often use her Rolleiflex camera to secure unposed reactions while Max set up the lighting for a portrait.
 Her style soon became distinguishable from that of other modernist photographers’ of her time.

 Signature photographs

 Tea cup ballet (1935) was photographed in the studio after Cotton had bought some inexpensive china from Woolworth's to replace the old chipped studio crockery.
-In it she used a technique of back of the lighting to cast bold shadows towards the viewer to express a dance theme between the shapes of the tea cups, their saucers and their shadows.
+In it she used a technique of back-lighting to cast theatrical shadows towards the viewer to express a dance theme between the shapes of the tea cups, their saucers and their shadows.
 It was exhibited locally at the time and in the London Salon of Photography in 1935.
 It has become Cotton's signature image and was acknowledged on a stamp commemorating 150 years of photography in Australia in 1991.
 Tea cup ballet features on the cover of the book Olive Cotton: Photographer published by the National Library of Australia in 1995.

 Shasta Daisies (1937) and The Budapest String Quartet (c.
 1937) were included in the Victorian Salon of Photography exhibition of 1937.

 Cotton received numerous commissions in 1945, including photographs of winter and spring flowers for Helen Blaxland's book Flowerpieces, which also included some images by Dupain.
 Sydney Ure Smith was an advocate of her work, and she did many commissions for his various art publications.

 Later career

-In 1947, Cotton moved to Cowra, New South Wales, with her family and from 1959 she taught Mathematics at Cowra High School until 1964 when she opened a small photographic studio in the town, taking many portraits, wedding photographs, etc., for people in the surrounding district, where her work became well-known and much appreciated, although she was as yet unknown on the postwar city art scene until 1985.
+In 1947, Cotton moved to Cowra, with husband Ross McInerney and from 1959 she taught Mathematics at Cowra High School until 1964 when she opened a small photographic studio in the town, taking many portraits, wedding photographs, etc., for people in the surrounding district, where her work became well-known and much appreciated, although she was forgotten in the postwar city art scene until 1985.